-- create clock constraints (Lines 1 and 2) - set max delay constraint relying on the clock object period value (line 14).
+- create_clock constraints (lines 1 and 2) - set_max_delay constraint relying on the clock object period value (line 14).

-Note: The line numbers referenced in Figure 2 might differ from the line numbers in your XDC file because the constraints were edited for easier viewing in this tutorial.
+Note: The line numbers referenced in the above figure might differ from the line numbers in your XDC file because the constraints were edited for easier viewing in this tutorial.

-2. Examine all create clock constraints prior to packaging the new IP definition.
+2. Examine all create_clock constraints prior to packaging the new IP definition.